rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

-Hence, while the same word form can be homonymous for both an indefinite nominative singular headword and an absolutive form, which would be associated with the modifier position of an NP or the adpositional complement, the indefinite nominative plural will be recognized by its plural %T marker (see 4.2.2.
+Hence, while the same word form can be homonymous for both an indefinite nominative singular headword and an absolutive form, which would be associated with the modifier position of an NP or the adpositional complement, the indefinite nominative plural will be recognized by its plural -T marker (see 4.2.2.
 Number); the definite singular by its portmanteau or polyexponential allomorphs -ś, -oś, -eś => -Oś, and the definite plural by its lack of marking after the definite plural allomorph -ńe, -ne => -Ne.
 Table 4.3